 The Department of Applied Social Studies offers a stimulating, multidisciplinary environment that puts itself at the forefront of the study of a range of contemporary social issues such as creativity, identity, investigation and insecurity.
 Our dynamic staff are leading innovative undergraduate programmes; their wealth of experience in teaching, research and practice helps our students address many questions that are crucial to understanding the rapidly changing world in the twenty-first century.

-The department is the home to an exciting and popular range of undergraduate programmes in Criminology, Forensic Studies and Sociology.
-We will soon be offering Geography as well.
-These courses draw on the expertise of our own staff as well as others from across the University and beyond.
-They produce informed, engaged, critical graduates who are experts in their own field but able to look beyond the boundaries of their own disciplines to find solutions to problems.
+The department is the home to an exciting and popular range of undergraduate programmes in Criminology, Forensic Studies, Geography and Sociology.
+These courses draw on the expertise of our own staff as well as other specialists from across the University and beyond.
+They produce informed, engaged, critical graduates who are experts in their own field but able to look beyond the boundaries of their own disciplines.